 - Stomach ulcers; and

 - Gastro-oesophageal reflux disease and eosinophilic oesophagitis.

 Mayur gained his MBBS from the University of Melbourne in 2003, and has worked at several of Melbourne’s leading hospitals.
-He is currently acting Head of Inflammatory Bowel Disease at Royal Melbourne Hospital, Honorary Clinical Associate Professor at University of Melbourne, and Adjunct Senior Lecturer at Monash University.
+He is currently Director of Gastroenterology at Northern Health, Consultant Gastroenterologist at Royal Melbourne Hospital and Clinical Associate Professor at University of Melbourne.
 His major recent accomplishments include:

 - PhD from Monash University investigating novel treatments for IBD;

 - Gastroenterological Society of Australia Endoscopy Fellowship at the Wolfson Unit at St Mark’s Hospital in London, the world’s leading colonoscopy centre (awarded to one Australian each year); and

 - European Crohn’s and Colitis Organisation Fellowship (awarded to two applicants worldwide each year).